IncompetentInvestor23/Market-and-Stocks-analysis-scripts/README.md

 3.4A - Value Investing Screen (value_screener.py)
    This screen looks for companies that are underpriced relative to their fundamentals.
 Each stock is scored out of 10 across five criteria:

    -Price-to-Earnings ratio (up to 3 points): tells you how many years of current earnings you are paying for the company.
 A P/E of 10 means you pay 10x the annual profit.
 Anything below 15 is considered value territory, below 10 is genuinely cheap.
-High P/E ratios (avobe 20) suggest the market is pricing in a lot of future growth, fine for growth investing but not for value.
+High P/E ratios (above 20) suggest the market is pricing in a lot of future growth, fine for growth investing but not for value.

    -Price-to-Book ratio (up to 2 points): book value is the net worth of the company on paper, what you would theoretically recover if it were liquidated.
 Buying a company below its book value (P/B < 1) is the classic "margin of safety", you are paying less than the accounting value of the assets.
 P/B below 1.5 is still reasonable.
 Very high P/B scores nothing.